 The global marketplace is seeing supply chain issues across many sectors, with this being reported widely in the press.
 The impact of this has been increased lead times which can in turn delay the manufacturing process.
-To mitigate this risk management have increased the inventory/working capital of the business, whilst this has not had a major impact on the business to date, management consider that supply chain issues will remain during 2024 before easing slightly in 2025.
+To mitigate this risk, management have increased the inventory/working capital of the business in the UK, whilst this has not had a major impact on the business to date.
+But with the increase of trade barriers, management consider that supply chain issues will remain during 2025.